joshhornby/joshhornby.github.io/_posts/2025-06-02-improve-llm-prompting.md

 2. Emphasise **blameless inquiry**, shared learning, and prevention.
 3. Keep total length ≤ 450 words.
-4. Return *only* the Markdown document—no extra commentary.
+4. Return *only* the Markdown document no extra commentary.

 ---